sneakaway-studio/explode-the-web/tutorial/markdown/0-introduction.md

 <div class="col">

 - Extensions can also be playful.
-- [Meow Met](https://chrome.google.com/webstore/detail/meow-met/annljkgbhnihbghkbfammlacnlfkdclp?hl=en) displays a new random image from their collection that contains a cat when you open a new browser tab.
+- <a target="_blank" href="https://chrome.google.com/webstore/detail/meow-met/annljkgbhnihbghkbfammlacnlfkdclp?hl=en">Meow Met</a> displays a new random image from their collection that contains a cat when you open a new browser tab.

 </div>
 <div class="col">